Luminati-nerd-stuff/PSO-RayTracing/README.md

 - https://imgsli.com/ODE0Nzk

 LSD.ini is a fun weird alternative set of parameters for these shaders with soem wacky effects.
 You can switch between presets and stuff in ReShade.
+I'm also making a version of this for Episode 3... https://imgsli.com/ODE3Mjc